-Ask writers how they feel about challenges to books and the freedom to read, and you will discover that this is something they think about a lot, and in most cases, it’s something they have terrifically strong feelings a
+Ask writers how they feel about challenges to books and the freedom to read, and you will discover that this is something they think about a lot, and in most cases, it’s something they have terrifically strong feelings about.

-"It's powerful to see yourself in a book when you're struggling": Author Courtney Summers on Book Challenges and the Freedom to Read
+Author Courtney Summers on Book Challenges and the Freedom to Read

 On July 28, Canadian author Courtney Summers’s inbox filled up with messages.
 Some were from people she knew, some from strangers, but many came from readers over a thousand miles away in Charleston, South Carolina.